 The vast majority of the fancy autonomous flying we've seen from quadrotors has relied on some kind of external localization for position information.
 Usually it's a motion capture system, sometimes it's GPS, but either way, there's a little bit of cheating involved.
 This is not to say that we mind cheating, but the problem with cheating is that sometimes you can't cheat, and if you want your quadrotors to do tricks where you don't have access to GPS or the necessary motion capture hardware and software, you're out of luck.

 Each little quadrotor is equipped with a Qualcomm Snapdragon Flight development board.
-The board includes an onboard quad-core computer, a downward facing VGA camera with 160◦ field of view, a VGA stereo camera pair, and a 4K video camera.
-For these flights, though, the drones are only using one or two cores of processing power (running ROS), a simple onboard IMU, and a downward-looking VGA camera with a 160 degree field of view.
+The board includes an onboard quad-core computer, a downward-facing VGA camera with a 160-degree field of view, a VGA stereo camera pair, and a 4K video camera.
+For these flights, though, the drones are only using one or two cores of processing power (running ROS), a simple onboard IMU, and a downward-looking VGA camera with a 160-degree field of view.

 The outdoor testing that the video shows is notable for a few reasons.
 Some of it is done in very low light, which is always impressive to see for any VIO system, since it depends on identifying enough features to make a good position estimate, a tricky thing at night.
-And you can't tell from the video, but the average wind speed during the outdoor tests was 10mph, with 18mph gusts.
+And you can't tell from the video, but the average wind speed during the outdoor tests was 10 miles per hour, with 18-mph gusts.
 It's a very robust tracking, in other words, which makes it more likely to be useful rather than just a novel demo.

 This research was done at the University of Pennsylvania in Vijay Kumar's lab, by Aaron Weinstein, Adam Cho, and Giuseppe Loianno.
 We spoke with Giuseppe for more details.